Vibhor Mishra* Pages 821 - 830 ( 10 )

 The affinity tags are unique proteins/peptides that are attached at the N- or C-terminus of the recombinant proteins.
 These tags help in protein purification.
 Additionally, some affinity tags also serve a dual purpose as solubility enhancers for challenging protein targets.
 By applying a combinatorial approach, carefully chosen affinity tags designed in tandem have proven to be very successful in the purification of single proteins or multi-protein complexes.
-In this minireview, I discuss the key features of the most commonly used affinity tags.
-I have classified the affinity tags into two significant categories, epitope tags, and protein/domain tags.
+In this mini-review, the key features of the most commonly used affinity tags are discussed.
+The affinity tags have been classified into two significant categories, epitope tags, and protein/domain tags.
 The epitope tags are generally small peptides with high affinity towards a chromatography resin.
-The protein/domain tags often time double duty as solubility enhancers while aiding affinity purification.
-Finally, I discuss protease-based affinity tag removal strategies after purification.
+The protein/domain tags often perform double duty as solubility enhancers as well as aid in affinity purification.
+Finally, protease-based affinity tag removal strategies after purification are discussed.

 Department of Biology, Indiana University, Bloomington, IN 47405